fatihtepe/devops-roadmap/Network_Basics/Computer Networking Terminology.md

 A collection of computers, servers, network devices connected to each other to share data.
 The devices on a network linked through cables, telephone lines, radio waves, or satellites.
 It has to be connection between each other.

 <a href="https://www.youtube.com/watch?v=IxO4WQzdOfA">LAN</a><br>
 A network in a single location is called Local Area Network(LAN).
 A home or office network is an example of a LAN.
+Usually restricted to a particular geographic region.
+Unlike a WAN, a LAN may reside in only a single location.

 <a href="https://www.youtube.com/watch?v=IxO4WQzdOfA">WAN</a><br>
 WAN stands for Wide Area Network.
 A network that is much more extensive than a LAN located on different geographic locations.
 WANs cover large geographical areas.
+WAN is an internetwork that connects multiple sites and spans large geographic regions.
+Usually employ both routers and public links.

 INTERNET <br>
 Internet is considered the largest WAN in the world.